Pacane/blog/lib/app/resources/2015_11_13_getting_started_with_Dart.md

 ### Package manager
 The advantages of keeping Dart in the package manager, is to have a version that is always up to date.
 You need administrator rights though.

-On Mac [the instructions](https://www.dartlang.org/downloads/mac.html) are pretty straight forward I think.
+On Mac [the instructions](https://www.dartlang.org/downloads/mac.html) are pretty straight forward.

 On Windows [the instructions](https://www.dartlang.org/downloads/windows.html) are also pretty straight forward.